Saturday, October 5, 2024

 I have always called him Itom or black in our local language because among us, siblings, he had the darkest skin.
 But that dark skin came with the most radiant smile because he had the whitest teeth among us, like scrubbed ivory that glinted in the sun.

-As we only had one bathroom back then, and there at least give or us on queue for morning baths before school, I would sometimes try to sneak in ahead of him as he was rubbing his eyes before the entering the door, and did he get mad!
+As we only had one bathroom back then, and there were at least five of us on queue for morning baths before school, I would sometimes try to sneak in ahead of him as he was rubbing his eyes before making it to the door, and did he get mad!
 He would yank me out of the door by the hair and shout, "Ma, si Lagat o..." before he either delivered a punch that usually landed either on my face or back or hit air, the latter making him even more furious.

-In family gatherings or maybe when he is out with friends, he was always some who cracked jokes, thinking of ways to lighten up a serious or dark situation.
-Sometimes, we would laugh at the wit of the boy then the man,and sometimes roll our eyes and tell him how corn he was and he would giggle like he still lorded over the discussion simply because he managed to think up something.
+In family gatherings or maybe when he is out with friends, he was always one who cracked jokes, thinking of ways to lighten up a serious or dark situation.
+Sometimes, we would laugh at the wit of the boy then the man, and sometimes roll our eyes and tell him how corny he was and he would giggle like he still lorded over the discussion simply because he managed to think up something.
 Even as a kid, he was quick to run stories in his head, at times adding drama to his role in the process.
-Lola used to describe him as 'bulatikero,' making you believe his version of an incident, always, yes always making something look funny.
+Lola Tering used to describe him as 'bulatikero,' making you believe his version of an incident, always, yes always making something look funny.

-Later on in life, he would send private messages on Facebook, call occassionally, mostly wanting video, and ending chats with "K, bye, love you.'
+Later on in life, he would send private messages on Facebook, call occasionally, mostly requesting video, and ending chats with "K, bye, love you.'

 When he needed something, he would always have a nice introduction.
 There was a time that I thought he would have made a good lawyer or even politician, instead of a Certified Public Accountant (CPA).

-There are a lot of things I remember about my beloved brother, close to 3 years older than me, the adventures and misadventures we've had as siblings, with cousinn even with life itself.
+There are a lot of things I remember about my beloved brother, close to 3 years older than me, the adventures and misadventures we've had as siblings, with cousins, even with life itself.

 I remember Itom wanting to become a priest or take the entrance exams for the Philippine Military Academy (PMA) fresh out of high school.
 This was when our dreams were so lofty and limited only by the imagination.